enkidevs/curriculum/JavaScript/Core/javascript-comparators.md

 ---
 ## Content

-Do you know how javascript comparisons work?
+Do you know how JavaScript comparisons work?

 ---
 ## Game Content